-RNN \cite{rumelhart1986learning} is a deep learning model capable of processing the sequence data with profound proficiency.
-Stock market data are commonly presented as time series, where RNN makes predictions by modelling the historical data.
-However, RNN comes with the problem of gradient vanishment when processing data over a long-term period.
-Regarding this problem, several variants of RNNs have been developed, including LSTM \cite{hochreiter1997long}, GRU \cite{cho2014properties}, Bidirectional LSTM (Bi-LSTM) \cite{graves2005framewise}.
-An RNN can be regarded as a recurrent combination of several identical network cells, and the output of each cell is provided as input to the next cell \citep{lei2021rnn}.
-Each cell contains a set of input, hidden, and output units.
-The LSTM unit has three gates, the update gate, the forget gate and the output gate, which help to control long-term and short-term memory.
-GRU is improved based on the LSTM model, which combines the input gate and the forget gate into an update gate, and adds a reset gate to control the information to be forgotten \citep{cho2014properties}.
-These models have improved the RNN and made good progress in stock market prediction.\\ \\ \textbf{Recurrent Neural Network (RNN).} RNN is a classic deep learning model applied to stock prediction.
-However, researchers have yet to be satisfied with simply deploying RNNs in recent years.
-Several experiments explore the hybrid application of RNN with other machine learning.
-Rather, Agarwal and Sastry \cite{rather2015recurrent} proposed a novel and robust hybrid prediction model (HPM), which is a combination of three prediction models: RNN, Exponential smooth (ES) \cite{brown2004smoothing} and Autoregressive moving average model (ARMA) \cite{bartholomew1971time}.
-Genetic algorithms optimize the model by providing optimal weights that significantly improve prediction accuracy.
-Zhang, Aggarwal and Qi \cite{zhang2017stock} proposed State Frequency Memory (SFM) based on RNN, which is capable of capturing the multi-frequency trading patterns from the stock market underlying the fluctuation of stock prices. \\ \\ \textbf{Long Short-Term Memory (LSTM).} LSTM models have the advantage of long short-term memory in processing text and time series prices, which perform well in stock market prediction.
-LSTM solves the problem of storing information at longer time intervals based on the gradient method compared with RNN models.
-Akita et al. \cite{akita2016deep} proposed a Paragraph Vector method to represent the textual information and used LSTM for the prediction model.
-In this experiment, ten companies are indicated as ten articles, where the vector of articles is represented as $P_{t}$.
-These companies’ prices are represented as $\{c1, c2…, c10\}$ at a single timestep $t$ concatenate as stock prices vector $N_{t}$.
+\textbf{Long Short-Term Memory (LSTM).} The LSTM model boasts the ability to effectively handle text and time-series data, making it ideal for stock market forecasting.
+LSTM addresses the problem of preserving information over longer time intervals through the use of the gradient method, which is an improvement over RNN models.
+For example, Akita et al. \cite{akita2016deep} proposed a Paragraph Vector method to represent textual information and utilized LSTM for the prediction model.
+In this experiment, ten companies were represented as ten articles, where the vector of articles is represented as $P_{t}$.
+The prices of these companies were represented as $\{c1, c2…, c10\}$ at a single timestep $t$ and concatenated as a stock prices vector $N_{t}$.
 The input of LSTM is the combination of $P_{t}$ and $N_{t}$.
 LSTM significantly outperforms the baselines, Multi-Layer Perceptron (MLP), Support Vector Regression (SVR), and Simple-RNN, for the opening prices prediction.
-Ma et al. \cite{ma2019news2vec} proposed the News2vec model, in which dense vectors represent news features.
+Another example, Ma et al. \cite{ma2019news2vec} proposed the News2vec model, in which dense vectors represent news features.
 They used LSTM with the self-attention mechanism as the predictive model.
-This text embedding model News2vec contributes to mining the potential relationship between news and its event elements.
-Nelson, Pereira and Oliveira \cite{nelson2017stock} used the LSTM method to realize stock movement prediction.
-However, the model inputs are numerical information, including stock prices and volume.
+This text embedding model News2vec helps to uncover the potential relationship between news and its event elements.
+Nelson, Pereira and Oliveira \cite{nelson2017stock} used LSTM for stock movement prediction, but the model inputs were numerical information, including stock prices and volume.